JetpackDuba/Gitnuro/DEVELOPMENT.md

 You can also run these in debug mode and set break points in the code.

 Alternatively on CLI: `./gradlew run` or `./gradlew test`.

-## Setting up Rust

-Gitnuro is mainly written in Kotlin (JVM) but also uses Rust for some specific tasks.
-To set up your Rust environment, please read [its documentation](https://www.rust-lang.org/). `Cargo` and `rustc` must be available in the path in order to build Gitnuro properly.

-You may need to install `perl` to build OpenSSL.
-This can be an issues specially in Windows, where perl is not installed by default.